danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     parVarRef | parInt | parString | parMap | parList
     parDeriv | parClosure | parParenExpression
 |
-    # Defined by *Samizdat Layer 1*.
+    # Defined by Samizdat Layer 1.
 The lookahead is just to make it clear
-    # that *Layer 1* can only be "activated" with that one specific token.
+    # that Layer 1 can only be "activated" with that one specific token.
     &@"{/" parParser
 # |
-    # Note: There are additional term rules in *Samizdat Layer 2*.
+    # Note: There are additional term rules in Samizdat Layer 2.
 /};

 # Parses a list of "actual" (as opposed to formal) arguments to a function.